Telenav/cactus/README.md

 We see `<includeRoot>true</includeRoot>` in several places - it is used by a number of Cactus mojos that perform Git operations that change what commit a git submodule is on (by committing, or changing branches, or whatever).
-Any change of a submodule's commit puts the submodule root into a _modified_ state - there is a change of commit pointed-to that we could commit or not.
+Any change of a submodule's commit puts the workspace into a _modified_ state - there is a change of commit pointed-to that we could commit or not.

 Depending on what we are doing, sometimes we want a commit to be automatically